-I RECENTLY WENT TO A SHOW IN BYRON BAY WITH RUBY WAX as I was given a free ticket – (in case you are wondering?) – the New York comedian who lives in London.
+I RECENTLY WENT TO A SHOW IN BYRON BAY WITH RUBY WAX as I was given a free ticket – (in case you are wondering?) – the New York comedian and writer who lives in London.
 She was talking about her new book ‘Sane New World’ – an account of her experiences of being born into a dysfunctional family, being diagnosed with depression after the birth of her third child, having lived with it for most of her life, and how she learned to deal with it.
 She said she dealt with it by allowing herself to be diagnosed and then trying to understand it – she has just completed a course at Oxford University where she studied neural plasticity – how the brain works and suggests we can rewire it to help us function in a better way – it’s apparently not all in our DNA .

-We all have difficult times in our life and there is not always a hand reaching out to stop us stumbling or pick us up when we fall, so we really have to learn ways of helping ourselves – for me that’s engaging with nature, being active (having a swim!) and finding the pleasure in small things, because sometimes I could easily just pull the covers over my head and try to blot out the difficult bits.
-It’s at times like that I go back to Seneca – the Roman philosopher who lived over 2,000 years ago during the reign of Nero, who ended up forcing Seneca to take his own life when he fell out of favour (and we think our leaders can be self-serving, greedy nincompoops!).
+WE ALL HAVE DIFFICULT TIMES IN OUR LIFE and there is not always a hand reaching out to stop us stumbling or pick us up when we fall, so we really have to learn ways of helping ourselves – for me that’s engaging with nature, being active (having a swim!) and finding the pleasure in small things, because sometimes I could easily just pull the covers over my head and try to blot out the difficult bits.
+It’s at times like that I go back to Seneca – the Roman philosopher who lived over 2,000 years ago during the reign of Nero, who ultimately ended up forcing Seneca to take his own life when he fell out of favour.
+(And we think our leaders can be self-serving, greedy nincompoops!).

-I had done a short course in philosophy at school, but I really got to know more about Seneca from the marvelous series ‘The Consolations of Philosophy’, by modern-day philosopher Alain de Botton.
+APART FROM MY COURSE IN PHILOSOPHY AT SCHOOL, I really got to know more about Seneca from the marvelous series ‘The Consolations of Philosophy’, by modern-day British philosopher Alain de Botton.
 Seneca’s main message is that we are in charge of our own happiness and if the way we are running our life is making us unhappy – then change it.
 Be brave – it will make you more resilient.

 Mum thought there there was a magic answer to her displeasure with the way she looked.
 What she didn’t want to do was either ACCEPT IT or MAKE CHANGES that would require some real self discipline.
 A concept that that seems to have gone out of fashion in this modern world where we think that self gratifications comes without costs?